hasanraza24/nodejs-assignment/README.md

 and application would be running on porn that you provided in .env

 All APIs are in Assignment.postman_collection.json you can import this into postman

+Deployed it on heroku and is live on https://alteen-pizza.herokuapp.com